fulf/prei/README.md

 ### Configuration portal
 Once connected to the ESP's wireless network, the configuration portal will pop up as a hotspot login page.
 It can also be accessed from the root page of the ESP.

+For the configuration portal, the ESP is simply trying to access the `index.html` file on its SPIFFS.
+For simple usage it is recommended you use the [PREi Config Portal](https://github.com/fulf/prei-portal).

 The portal allows for a simple way to connect the ESP to a local wireless network, displaying scanned WiFis sorted by strength.
 It also shows some other useful information about the module.

 <center>